bogaczm/AI-on-Microsoft-Azure/ProcessandTranslateSpeech.md

 - Price model:

   - The rules of pricing is quite complicated, so it is best to always check the web page before use.
+This module is combined into bundle with many others.

+  - Free version - Standard (5 audio hours per month) - Custom (5 audio hours per month and 1 model free per month)

     https://azure.microsoft.com/en-us/pricing/details/cognitive-services/speech-services/

 ## Synthesize Text Input to Speech